stephaneVercouillieBMID/slate/source/login.html.md

 You need to store the Request Object resource either locally or remotely at a URL the the Authorization Server can access.
 This URL is the Request URI, `request_uri`.

-Enclosed you will find a non-normative example of an Authorization Request using the `request_uri `parameter;
+Enclosed you will find a non-normative example of an Authorization Request using the `request_uri `parameter:

 <code style=display:block;white-space:pre-wrap>GET /oidc/authorization HTTP/1.1
     response_type=code%20id_token